Skip to content

 • Sponsorship levels—Offer tiered sponsorship packages with clear benefits for each level.
 Be flexible and open to customized partnerships based on the sponsor’s needs and budget.

-• Call to action and contact information—End with a clear, compelling call to action.
-Encourage the sponsor to take the next step—whether scheduling a call or responding by a specific date.
+• Call to action and contact information—End with a clear call to action.
+Encourage the sponsor to take the next step, whether it's scheduling a call or responding by a specific date.
 Include your contact details and express gratitude for their time and consideration.

 youth baseball player swinging a baseball bat

-Securing sports sponsorships can be a game-changer for your team, but we know that networking, creating proposals, and delivering pitches can feel overwhelming.
-If you're not ready to tackle that yet, or if you're looking for a simpler way to raise funds, give RaiseRight a try.
+Securing sports sponsorships can be a game-changer for your team, but we know that networking, creating proposals, and delivering pitches can be time-consuming and overwhelming.

-With RaiseRight, your sports team can earn up to five times more than traditional fundraisers—in fact, the highest-earning athletic group earned $103,375 in 2024!
+With RaiseRight, your sports team can earn up to 5x more than traditional fundraisers—in fact, the highest-earning athletic group earned $112,064 in 2025!

 Here’s how RaiseRight works: